-e gPost.
-It contains more pregnant thoughts, more bursts of laricpower, more, in fine, of the truly grand and beauti-al, than any poetical work, which has made its appear-anctor years.
-We know of few things more dramati-Illintense than the scenes betweer Philipp, Warren McClare.-New Quarterly Review.
-Published by Mr. Newby, 72, Mo. timer-street, Cavon h-square.
+at contains more pregnant thoughts, more bursts of Frower, more, in fine, of the truly grand and beauti-Silthan any poetical work, which has made its appearance of the same of the sa Ilyintense than the scenes betweer Philipp, Warren McClare.-New Quarterly Review.
+Zublished by Mr. Newby, 72, Mostimer-street, Caven-

 Orders received by all booksellers.

 By the same Author THE WOOD SPIRIT; An Historical Romance, in Two Vols.
+An unequivocally strange and eventful history-

-Dits quality.-Morning Herald, In every page before us may be discovered some fresh poetical conception.
-The fearful breaking down of the dykes is beautifully brought into the mind's Enguage.
-We turn to such a work as "The Wood Spirit" with sensations somewhat similar to those of the Reary travellers in the desert, when they approach those springs from which they draw renovated life and vigour continue their course.-Bury and Suffolk Herald.
+Dits quality.-Morning Herald, In every page before us may be discovered some fresh.
+MOTOUS and partical conception.
+The fearful breaking fawn of the dykes is beautifully brought into the mind's In realing "The Wood Spirit," we would were it pos Plote, gladly seize the author's pen to paint its merits of shadow forth its excellences in his own poetic leguage.
+We turn to such a work as "The Wood with sensations somewhat similar to those of the Seary travellers in the desert, when they approach those springs from which they draw renovated life and vigour isoninue their course.-Bury and Suffolk Herald.

-CHARTIST POEMS, BY ERNEST JONES.
+CHARTIST POEMS.
+BY ERNEST JONES.
 Price Three Pence.

 SECOND EDITION, REVISED AND CORRECTED.
-The wish having been expressed in several quarters for author to publish in a collected form his Poems some that a revised and corrected selection under the
+The wish having been expressed in several quarters for and author to publish in a collected form his Poems sas thave appeared in the Northern Star, he begs to ansomethat a revised and corrected selection under the Whove title is now on sale.

-Rreet, Soho, London, or to M'Gowan. & Co., Printers, 16, Great Windmill Street, Haymarket, London, where copies may be procured.
+toMr.
+Wheeler, at the office of the N. C. A., 83, Dean Street, Soho, London, or to M'Gowan. & Co., Printers, 16, Great Windmill Street, Haymarket, London, where opies may be procured.